Miami, FL Kayak Accident + Injury Lawyer

 In many cases, a boating accident will involve insurance companies, tour boat companies, boat rental companies, or other businesses.
 These companies – and individual defendants – will work to settle the case quickly for a low value, if they can.
 In many early settlement offers, the defendant will offer a low value to try to end the case quickly.
 That offer might not be enough to cover your damages.

 You should always review a settlement offer with an attorney before accepting it.
 The damages in a settlement are often paid by insurance companies.
 The terms of the relevant insurance policy might stop the insurance company from covering pain and suffering damages, and the cost of medical care and lost wages might be covered at only a fraction of the full value.
 If you accept this kind of settlement, it will usually block you from being able to go to court later and claim additional damages.
-Having a lawyer review your case can help you determine what your case should be worth and whether a settlement is enough.
+Having a Miami boating accident lawyer review your case can help you determine what your case should be worth and whether a settlement is enough.

 In addition, it is vital to have an attorney review your case because it is good to have someone on your side who can look out for your best interests.
 The defendant, their insurance company, and even the company you rented a kayak from do not represent you and do not necessarily have your best interests at heart.
 A lawyer is ethically required to help their client and give them reasonable legal advice to help protect their best interests.
 A lawyer can help explain options to you so that you know what choices you have to make and how they will affect your case.
 Lastly, a lawyer must leave the ultimate decision to their client as to whether to accept a settlement or fight the case in court.
 That means that it always your choice to refuse a settlement and seek full compensation in court instead of taking a low offer.